guard/guard-jasmine/README.md

 set to :never, there is no output at all, instead just a summary of the spec run is shown.
 The default option :failure shows the specdoc when at least one spec failed.

-### System notifications
+### System notifications options

-These settings affects what system notifications (growl, libnotify or notifu) are shown after a spec run.
+These options affects what system notifications (growl, libnotify or notifu) are shown after a spec run:

     :notifications => false                       # Show success and error notifications.
                                                   # default: true